This page was originally based on a contribution from Carter Hoerr, rulekeeper for the OH HELL! Club of America. I have

 - Carter Hoerr has produced a specially designed scoresheet, with the rules of Oh Hell! on the back.
 These are available as an MSWord file or as printed copies.
-To obtain them you can download the (zipped) file or send e-mail to Carter Hoerr.
+To obtain them you can download the PDF or .

 - Here are Bryce Francis' scoresheet and rules for the Australian game Bust (MSWord file).

 - Here is an archive copy of Steve Gallagher's CardScore.com, where you can obtain his Oh Hell score sheet.

-Here are some iPhone apps for keeping score at Oh Hell:
+Here are some phone apps for keeping score at Oh Hell: